 Choose the types of Vector events you want to receive via webhook.
 These include:

-Only the events you select will be pushed out.
+Only the events you select will be pushed.
 You can create different webhooks for different actions or systems.

 Each event type comes with its own payload — a set of data fields sent when the event is triggered.